sunnyagarwal0705/Python-Project-on-YouTube-Data/README.md

 This dataset contains information about trending YouTube videos from August 2020 to December 2021 for the USA, Canada, and Great Britain.

-This project focuses on doing EDA on youtube dataset using pandas library and drawing some unseen insights from the dataset.
+This project focuses on doing EDA which includes statistical and graphical analysis on youtube dataset using pandas library and drawing some unseen insights from the dataset.